Structured-Emersion-Theory/Structured-Emersion-Theory/docs/archive/meta_reflections.md

-# Archive: Meta Reflections and Philosophical Notes
+# Meta Reflections and Philosophical Notes

 This document preserves foundational philosophical and reflective writing that preceded the structural formalization of SET.